 In common, untreated acnes usually go away after 3-5 years.
 However, it actually depends on our skin types along with many other factors.
 Those with oily skin have lesser chances of making acne go away.
-Moreover, age could also do a great role as they affect the hormonal production of a person causing them either not or be prone to acnes.
+Moreover, age could also do a great role as they affect the hormonal production of a person causing them either not or be prone to acne.

-It is critical that we should not pop out our acnes as this would just make the acne go away longer than the usual.
-It is also suggested that you should treat your acne for a quicker and lesser acne problems.
+It is critical that we should not pop out our acne as this would just make the acne go away longer than the usual.
+It is also suggested that you should treat your acne for quicker and lesser acne problems.
 Here are different ways to address them and make them go away after a few months.

 Using Conventional treatment

-- Benzoyl peroxide can reduce inflammation, infections and redness, but it could sometimes cause negative reactions on skin like peeling, dryness and burning.
+- Benzoyl peroxide can reduce inflammation, infections and redness, but it could sometimes cause negative reactions on the skin like peeling, dryness and burning.
 It also helps kill bacteria found in pores, which would then help to prevent pores from clogging.
 In using it, the dermatologist recommends to always start with a lower concentration to test your skin’s reaction, such as a lotion with 2.5 percent benzoyl peroxide.

 - Salicylic acid is also a common active ingredient that helps remove excess cells that trap bacteria and sebum inside the pores like benzoyl peroxide, it can also cause dryness and redness, especially on sensitive skin.
 Thus, you should start with a product containing 0.5 percent to 3 percent salicylic acid.

 We Recommend Natural Acne Treatment Such As Tea Tree Oil